NLP Life Coaches Teaching Winning Ways

 “People code the smoking in their own mind, and we try to change that image,” she said.
 “They’re not going to want a cigarette if it disgusts them, so we try to change the code to something disgusting.”

-She said NLP Life Coaching also identifies what led to behaviour that a person is trying to change and helps clarify negative emotions connected to it.
+She said NLP Life Coaching also identifies what led to behavior that a person is trying to change and helps clarify negative emotions connected to it.
 Smokers, for example, might have started because of insecurity and a desire to fit in with a crowd.

 “The process works really well because it works with everything that lies underneath,” Ms. Degaust said.